google-deepmind/lab/python/pip_package/README.md

 [build documentation](../../docs/users/build.md#lua-and-python-dependencies) for
 details.

+#### Python3

+If you would like to use Python3 rather than Python2, then you may need to install `python3-*` variants of the dependencies, as well as `pip3`.
+You will probably want to invoke Bazel with `--python_path=/usr/bin/python3` and virtualenv with `virtualenv --python=python3`.
+You may also want to set the Python binary path, e.g. via `export PYTHON_BIN_PATH="/usr/bin/python3"` (unless you are already in a hermetic Python3 virtualenv environment).

 #### Build assets/binaries

 Following this are more detailed instructions on how to build and install if you